ikolaxis/evaluate-java-virtual-machines/README.md

 # evaluate-java-virtual-machines
-The Dockerfiles needed to evaluate Java Virtual Machines
+Contains the Dockerfiles that I used to evaluate Java Virtual Machines: HotSpot vs OpenJ9.